Want to know what is a Docker container? Find out everything you need to know in this article with easy-to-understand language.

 Docker volumes enabled us to persist data and share between containers.

-We hope this article helped understanding the basic Docker fundamental of what Docker is and how it’s revolutionized software development.
+We hope this article helped understanding the basic Docker fundamental of what Docker and Docker container is and how it’s revolutionized software development.
 With the knowledge above, you should have a firm grasp of what Docker is about at the core.